davebaol/oidc-angular-wso2is/README.md

 This version is tested with **WSO2 Identity Server 5.8.0**.

+## Additonal features
+The project supports a few additional features that can help you with authentication in your Angular apps:
+- **Route guards**: Angular’s route guards are interfaces which can tell the router whether or not it should allow navigation to a requested route.
+- **Auto-login**: When this optional feature is enabled (see [Installing](#installing)) the user is automatically redirected to the login page on the STS server.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.